dselivanov/spark/examples/src/main/scala/org/apache/spark/examples/fastals/readme.md

 acting on a subset of the input data, all those cores can share the same local copy of the model, thus saving RAM.
 This saving is especially pronounced on machines with many cores.

-SparkFastALS is a Spark package for modeling and fitting matrix factorization.
 For more information on FastALS, see [our paper](http://www.stanford.edu/~rezab/papers/fastals.pdf).
 This implementation is of Algorithm 4.1 in the paper.

 ![Fast ALS](fastals.png)